-Further, an individual who is a non-resident is not eligible for the $18,200 tax-free threshold, so all assessable income is taxed right from the first dollar.
-There are also variances in the marginal tax rates applied.
+Non-residents are not eligible for the Australian tax-free threshold.
+All assessable income is taxed right from the first dollar.
+There are also variances in the marginal tax rates.

-A double taxation agreement sets out which country has the rights to tax each type of income that may be earned.
-This is to minimise the chances of the same income being taxed in Australia and being taxed in the other country under their tax laws.
+The tax law of the country in question, or whether a “double taxation agreement” exists, is also relevant.
+A double taxation agreement sets out which country has the rights to tax each type of income.
+This minimises the risk of the same income being taxed in both countries.

 The rules in these agreements generally take precedence over the local tax laws of each country.
-It is important to know which countries have such agreements, and the relevant outcomes, so please consult us if you have questions.
+It’s important to understand which countries have the agreements, and the relevant outcomes.

-However, if you have paid tax on that employment income overseas, you should be able to claim some or all of the foreign tax as a credit against the Australian tax liability.
+However, if you have paid tax on that income overseas, you should be able to claim some or all of the foreign tax as a credit against your Australian tax liability.
 This ensures that you are not double-taxed.
 This credit is referred to as a “foreign income tax offset”.

 To be entitled to a foreign income tax offset:

-- you must have actually paid, or be deemed to have paid, an amount of foreign income tax
+- you must have paid foreign income tax

-- the income or gain on which you paid foreign income tax must be included in your assessable income for Australian income tax purposes.
+- the income on which you paid foreign income tax must be included in your assessable income for Australian income tax purposes.

 If you cease Australian tax residency

 All Australian-sourced interest, dividends and royalties derived after you ceased to be an Australian resident are subject to the non-resident withholding tax provisions.
-Basically, the payer of the income has to withhold tax (at varying rates) on your behalf and you receive the income net of the withholding tax.
-As the withholding tax is a final tax, the income should not be included in your Australian tax return.
+Basically, the payer of the income withholds tax on your behalf.
+The income should therefore not be included in your Australian tax return.

-Further, when you become a non-resident, you are deemed to have sold all your CGT assets that aren’t taxable Australian property for their respective market values at that time.
-So it is theoretically possible to pay the tax before you sell the asset, although you can generally choose to defer any capital gain or loss until you later sell the asset.
-If you make such an election, your CGT assets are taken to be “taxable Australian property” and so will fall within the Australian tax net if it is subject to a taxing event (such as disposal).
+When you become a non-resident, you are deemed to have sold all your CGT assets that aren’t taxable Australian property for their respective market values at that time.
+So, it is theoretically possible to pay the tax before you sell the asset.
+Although you can generally choose to defer any capital gain or loss until you later sell the asset.
+If you make such an election, your CGT assets are taken to be “taxable Australian property” and will fall within the Australian tax net if it is subject to a taxing event (such as disposal).